Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

+For our experiments, we consider system sizes of 8 and 20 qubits.
+For the larger system (20 qubits), the time-evolved expectation-value data is generated using the \texttt{CUDA-Q} library with Trotterization, since exact simulation at these scales is computationally intractable.
 We further extrapolate to the future time interval $[\frac{5}{2}T, \frac{7}{2}T]$, effectively doubling the dynamics captured within the output time interval $[\frac{3}{2}T, \frac{5}{2}T]$.
 This feature is particularly advantageous for quantum computing, where the limited coherence time of error-corrected qubits imposes constraints on the length of computations.
 Additionally, it can also be integrated to take observable data from tensor network methods and extrapolate it to timescales that would be computationally difficult for it to calculate due to high tensor train rank.
 Given that these observables present challenges for the FNO to learn effectively, we extrapolate future times based on the ground truth of the predicted time interval.
 This approach helps minimize unnecessary errors, as the ground truth is typically known.
-As seen in Figure \ref{fig:observables}, with a system of 8 qubits we predict future observables with a relative error of $6.46\%$, even when extending the prediction to double the train time horizon on ground truth.
+As seen in Figure \ref{fig:observables}, the FNO maintains consistent and accurate performance even as the system size increases substantially.
+For 8- and 20-qubit systems, we predict future observables with relative errors of $6.46\%$ and $5.8\%$, respectively, even when extending the prediction to twice the training time horizon on ground truth data.
+The model exhibits no degradation in accuracy with increasing system size, and its extrapolation performance remains stable across all settings.
+This strongly demonstrates that FNOs can scale effectively to larger quantum many-body systems while preserving error rates in both the training regime and long-time extrapolation.
+It is also noteworthy that the required volume of training data does not scale in proportion to the exponential growth of the Hilbert space.
+For instance, we use 18,000 training samples for the 8-qubit system and only 22,500 for the 20-qubit system.
+This modest increase, despite the dramatic growth in system dimensionality, underscores the data efficiency of the FNO architecture and further illustrates its practical scalability for large-scale quantum dynamical prediction.